 - Revise papers, based on feedback they receive from their instructor and/or peers, to address specific audiences for specific purposes,

 - Write frequently in the forms or genres of writing appropriate to the discipline

 - Reduce errors in grammar, syntax, punctuation, and spelling

 The prerequisite to all WP courses at CSU, Chico is meeting the minimum requirement in GE Area A2 Written Communication or its equivalent at another institution.
 This prerequisite must be stated in writing in the University Catalog, each course syllabus, and in departmental writing standards.

 Academic departments are responsible for (1) creating and developing high-quality writing proficiency (WP) courses, (2) maintaining and upholding policies and procedures for writing courses, (3) developing Student Learning Outcomes (SLOs) for WP courses and carrying out regular assessments, and (4) providing WP course assessment information as requested by the Provost.
 For information in addition to that which follows, department Chairs and college Deans are encouraged to contact the Chair of the University Writing Committee (UWC).

 1. Create and Develop High-Quality Writing Proficiency Courses

-Since 1976, a letter grade of C- in the designated writing proficiency course in each major has been the sole measure of writing proficiency for graduation from California State University, Chico.
+A letter grade of C- in the designated writing proficiency course in each major is the sole measure of writing proficiency for graduation from California State University, Chico.
 WP courses in the major are therefore the backbone of the graduation writing assessment requirement at CSU, Chico.
 They are required upper-division courses in the content of the discipline that include the course elements listed above.